iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

         en: Income share not subject to transfer withdrawal, interval 2 [a2eg1, a2eg2]. § 30 SGB II.
 Since 01.04.2011 § 11b SGB II.

-the `value` key:
+The `values` key

-* the value as defined in the law
+* contains the value as defined in the law
 * values in percentages can alternatively be expressed to the base of one
 * add a leading zero for values smaller than 1 and greater than -1
 * DM values have to be converted to Euro using the excange rate 1:1.95583.